UK judges resign from Hong Kong court over security law | Law-Order

 UK judges resign from Hong Kong court over security law

+Robert Reed, who heads Britain's top judicial body, said on Wednesday that he and colleague Patrick Hodge would relinquish their roles as non-permanent judges on the Hong Kong Court of Final Appeal (HKCFA).
+"I have concluded, in agreement with the government, that the judges of the Supreme Court cannot continue to sit in Hong Kong without appearing to endorse an administration which has departed from values of political freedom, and freedom of expression," Reed said in a statement.

+Two senior British judges, including the president of the UK Supreme Court, announced their resignation from Hong Kong's highest court, saying their role was untenable because of a security law China imposed on the former British colony.
+Robert Reed, who heads Britain's top judicial body, said on Wednesday that he and colleague Patrick Hodge would relinquish their roles as non-permanent judges on the Hong Kong Court of Final Appeal (HKCFA).

+"I have concluded, in agreement with the government, that the judges of the Supreme Court cannot continue to sit in Hong Kong without appearing to endorse an administration which has departed from values of political freedom, and freedom of expression," Reed said in a statement.
 "Lord Hodge and I have accordingly submitted our resignations as non-permanent judges of the HKCFA with immediate effect."
-Britain, which ruled Hong Kong for over 150 years until it handed it back to China in 1997, has said a sweeping security law imposed on the territory by Beijing two years ago was a breach of the 1984 Sino-British Joint Declaration that paved the way for the handover.

-Two senior British judges, including the president of the UK Supreme Court, have submitted their resignation from Hong Kong's highest court, saying their role was untenable because of a security law China imposed on the former British colony.
-In statement on Wednesday, Robert Reed, who heads Britain's top judicial body, said he and colleague Patrick Hodge, would leave their roles as non-permanent judges on the Hong Kong Court of Final Appeal (HKCFA).

-"I have concluded, in agreement with the government, that the judges of the Supreme Court cannot continue to sit in Hong Kong without appearing to endorse an administration which has departed from values of political freedom, and freedom of expression," Reed said.
-"Lord Hodge and I have accordingly submitted our resignations as non-permanent judges of the HKCFA with immediate effect."

-Britain, which ruled Hong Kong for over 150 years until it handed it back to China in 1997, has said a sweeping security law imposed on the territory by Beijing two years ago was a breach of the 1984 Sino-British Joint Declaration that paved the way for the handover.
-Beijing says the law is needed to bring stability to Hong Kong after mass, pro-democracy protests in 2019, and that the legislation includes human rights safeguards.
+Britain, which ruled Hong Kong for over 150 years until handing it back to China in 1997, has said a sweeping security law imposed on the territory by Beijing two years ago was a breach of the 1984 Sino-British Joint Declaration that paved the way for the handover.
+Beijing says the law is needed to bring stability to Hong Kong after it was rocked by protracted and sometimes violent anti-government protests in 2019, and that the legislation includes human rights safeguards.

+Neither Hong Kong Chief Executive Carrie Lam nor the Chief Justice Andrew Cheung immediately responded to Reuters' requests for comment.
+PRESSURE ON OTHER FOREIGN JUDGES

-"We have seen a systematic erosion of liberty and democracy in Hong Kong.
-Since the National Security Law was imposed, authorities have cracked down on free speech, the free press and free association," British Foreign Secretary Liz Truss said.
-"The situation has reached a tipping point where it is no longer tenable for British judges to sit on Hong Kong's leading court, and would risk legitimising oppression."
+British Foreign Secretary Liz Truss said Hong Kong had witnessed "a systematic erosion of liberty and democracy."
+"The situation has reached a tipping point where it is no longer tenable for British judges to sit on Hong Kong's leading court, and (this) would risk legitimising oppression," she added

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)